Homogeneous second-order descent framework: a fast alternative to Newton-type methods: An Adaptive HSODM for General Nonconvex optimization

 Apart from the number of iterations consumed by the algorithm, we are also interested in the total number of GHMs solved by the algorithm.
 Note that the algorithm has to find an $h_k$ in a desired interval, which means we have to search for an appropriate $\delta_k$.
 By the analysis in \autoref{sec.aux} we may use a bisection procedure since $h_k$ is continuous in most cases.
-Since the analysis of a proper bisection method is quite lengthy, we refer interested readers to \autoref{sec.bisection procedure} for details.
-In particular, locating $h_k$ brings computations in solving extra GHMs in the order of $O(\log(\epsilon^{-1}))$.
+In particular, locating $h_k$ brings computations in solving extra GHMs in the order of $O(\log(\epsilon^{-1}))$ (see \autoref{sec.bisection procedure}).

 \begin{theorem} At an iterate $\xk$ of the adaptive HSODM, the number of iterations of the bisection procedure is

 If we set the inexactness of the bisection procedure $\sigma=\epsilon$, then the iteration bound becomes